Allentown, Reading schools dismissing early due to heat

 All after-school sports and extracurriculars are also canceled Tuesday.

-The Reading School District also announced an early dismissal for some schools.
+The Reading School District also announced an early dismissal for some schools both Tuesday and Wednesday.

 - Reading High